34ML/Filament-SEO/README.md

 ![SEOFieldHeader](https://raw.githubusercontent.com/34ML/Filament-SEO/main/resources/Images/Filament-Seo.jpg)

-* This package is a convenient helper for using the [laravel-seo](https://github.com/34ML/laravel-seo) package with Filament Admin and Forms, please check it for more information about how to set up the SEO logic in your project.
+* This package is a convenient helper for using the [laravel-seo](https://github.com/34ML/laravel-seo) package with Filament Admin and Forms , please check it for more information about how to set up the SEO logic in your project.

 * It provides a simple component that returns a Filament field group for **_***any language***_** you want to modify the title, description, keywords, follow type fields of the SEO model.